LucasMolander/eBay-Fun/README.md

 ## Package Dependencies
 requests and statistics.
 Potentially sqlite3 (if it's not default).

-## Resources
+## MTG JSON
-Special thanks to (MTG JSON)[http://mtgjson.com/] for keeping easily consumable, up-to-date data about all MTG sets and cards.
+Special thanks to [MTG JSON](http://mtgjson.com/) for keeping easily consumable, up-to-date data about all MTG sets and cards.
+The types of sets included are: `'box', 'core', 'masters', 'premium deck', 'promo', 'board game deck', 'duel deck', 'un', 'expansion', 'from the vault', 'vanguard', 'masterpiece', 'commander', 'archenemy', 'planechase', 'reprint', 'conspiracy', and 'starter'`.
+I stripped it down to only consider `'core', 'masters', 'un', 'expansion', 'reprint', and 'conspiracy'`.
+Note that `masterpiece` cards were excluded.
+Thus, for example, adding the value from Invocations to the expected value of Amonkhet will have to be done manually.
+Moreover, I excluded `Collector's Edition` and `International Collector's Edition` from the `reprint` type.

 ## License
 MIT License